Bellfalasch/frontend-wrapped/README.md

 ## Installation

+Project is built using `bun`.

-Just install, then run dev-mode like so:
+Just install all dependencies, then run dev-mode like so:

 ```
-yarn
+bun i
-yarn dev
+bun run dev
 ```